About Cindy C Bennett

-I write contemporary YA, though I have a few books which dip a tiny toe into the paranormal.
-I have four amazing kids - two boys, two girls, and two great daughters-in-law.
-I'm married to a man who makes it possible for me to pursue this crazy dream.
+I write contemporary YA, though I have a few books which dip a tiny toe into the paranormal, fantasy, and sci-fi.
+I have four amazing kids - two boys, two girls, and two great daughters-in-law and a son-in-law who I adore.
+I also now have two adorable grandbabies who make me grateful I didn't kill my sons when they were teens (haha).
 I live in Utah, have my whole life, and can't imagine living anywhere else.

 I started writing a long, long time ago, in a galaxy far, far away . . . no, wait, that's Star Wars' intro, not mine.
 I did start writing a long time ago, that part is true.
 I can't remember when I started making up stories and putting them down on paper, it seems I always have.
 Then, in high school, I had an amazing English teacher, Mr. Bickmore, who really expanded my passion for writing.
 Every day as we came into class, he had a "ten-minute writing" assignment, which is exactly what it sounds like.
 I looked forward to that ten minutes each day like you can't believe.
 He taught me a love of pure, creative writing, and a love of great literature.
 (Who knew Romeo and Juliet begins with two pages of dirty jokes?)